Written by Sanjay Nayar

-Mapping software today goes far beyond this capability to provide improved direction suggestions by taking into consideration many different ever-changing factors including having the most up to date maps, current traffic, and road closures and construction.
+Mapping software today goes far beyond this capability to provide improved direction suggestions by taking many different ever-changing factors into consideration, including having the most up to date maps, current traffic, and road closures and construction.

 Not only would it be impossible for a human brain to synthesize the data, it would be out of date as soon as that foolhardy analysis was completed.

 Aside from simply suggesting an optimal route, these applications can tailor suggestions based on the desired outcome of the user.

 Maybe I’m looking for the fastest route to get from Point A to Point B. Or perhaps the route that might take a little longer but is the cheapest (avoids tolls).
 Or perhaps I’m in no hurry at all and want a suggested route that would be the most scenic and take me near to known attractions.

 Each of these routes has a different focus as well as pros/cons but it’s up to the user to determine what’s best for them given the information presented to them.

 One final benefit that navigation applications provide is an ability to immediately respond to changes.

 If there’s an accident, it will suggest reroutes that get us to our destination by changing course.
 And if I want to go it myself for whatever reason, I can do that and simply ignore the constant and perceived irritation from the GPS telling me its “Recalculating” every turn I’ve gone rogue.